dogweather/forkful/content/en/swift/dates-and-times/parsing-a-date-from-a-string.md

   \ representations into a `Date` object.
 This process is essential in applications\u2026"
 lastmod: '2024-03-13T22:45:00.404732-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string involves converting textual date and time representations\
-  \ into a `Date` object.
-This process is essential in applications\u2026"
+summary: Parsing a date from a string involves converting textual date and time representations into a `Date` object.
 title: Parsing a date from a string
 weight: 30
 ---